ChrisKuBa/homeassistant2influxdb/README.md

 However, if one wants to store a lot of data over a long period of time, neither of these options gives the best performance.
-Instead, a dedicated time-series keeping database format like InfluxDB allows best retrieval and storage of the data.
+Instead, a dedicated time-series keeping database format like InfluxDB allows the best retrieval and storage of the data.

 However, if you only figure this out after already having assembled a huge amount